-MISS5299/5399 Location, Region, or People Group Mission Trip (or) Cross-Cultural Trip (2 or 3 hours) Faculty
+MISS5399 Location, Region, or People Group Mission Trip (or) Cross-Cultural Trip (3 hours)

 This class consists of a supervised mission (or) cross-cultural experience in a specific location and twelve hours of class time during the semester prior to the trip.
 Students will be involved in team preparation before leaving and team ministry while in the location onsite.
 Students will learn about preparation for a mission (or) cross-cultural trip and will do a study of the people group prior to the trip.